Who's Behind Listverse?

 10 Modern Cases of Feral Children

 Feral children are human children who have lived away from human contact from a very young age, and have little or no experience of human care, loving or social behavior, and, crucially, of human language.
 Feral children are confined by humans (often parents), brought up by animals, or live in the wild in isolation.
 There have been over one hundred reported cases of feral children, and this is a selection of ten of them.

 In May 1972, a boy aged about four was discovered in the forest of Musafirkhana, about 20 miles from Sultanpur.
 The boy was playing with wolf cubs.
 He had very dark skin, long hooked fingernails, matted hair and calluses on his palms, elbows and knees.
 He shared several characteristics with Kamala and Amala: sharpened teeth, craving for blood, earth-eating, chicken-hunting, love of darkness and friendship with dogs and jackals.
 He was named Shamdeo and taken to the village of Narayanpur.
-Although weaned off raw meat, he never talked, but learnt some sign language.
+Although weaned off raw meat, he never talked, but learned some sign language.
 In 1978 he was admitted to Mother Theresa’s Home for the Destitute and Dying in Lucknow, where he was re-named Pascal and was visited by Bruce Chatwin in 1978.
 He died in February 1985.